moneroexamples/onion-monero-blockchain-explorer/README.md

 # Onion Monero Blockchain Explorer

-Currently available Monero blockchain explorer websites have several limitations which are of special importance to privacy-oriented users:
+Currently available Monero blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,
  - have images which might be used for [cookieless tracking](http://lucb1e.com/rp/cookielesscookies/),